-Dr. Joanne Paul-Murphy has been named the winner of the 2019 Animal Welfare Award by the American Veterinary Medical Association (AVMA).
+Dr. Joanne Paul-Murphy has been named the recipient of the 2019 Animal Welfare Award by the American Veterinary Medical Association (AVMA).
 The award is given annually to an AVMA member who has advanced animal well-being, shown exemplary dedication to animal care, and contributed to the community and society.
-Award winners must exhibit achievement in advancing the welfare of animals via leadership, public service, education, research/product development, and/or advocacy.
+Award recipients must exhibit achievement in advancing the welfare of animals via leadership, public service, education, research/product development, and/or advocacy.

 The award will be presented at the annual AVMA Convention, held this August in Washington, D.C.

 Paul-Murphy is a 1982 graduate of the Cornell University College of Veterinary Medicine.
 Following veterinary school, she completed a residency in zoological medicine at the UC Davis School of Veterinary Medicine in 1986.
 After many years as a professor at the University of Wisconsin School of Veterinary Medicine, she returned to UC Davis and now serves as a professor in the Department of Medicine & Epidemiology and currently serves as chief of the Companion Exotic Animal Medicine & Surgery Service and director of the Richard M. Schubot Parrot Wellness and Welfare Program at the UC Davis veterinary hospital.
-She has previously served as chief of the Zoological Medicine Service at UC Davis.

 Paul-Murphy is a Diplomate of the American College of Zoological Medicine and the American College of Animal Welfare.